Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Identify layer features/README.md

 ## How it works

-1. The tapped position is passed to `MapView.IdentifyLayers`
+1. The tapped position is passed to `MapViewProxy.identifyLayers(screenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:)` method.
 2. For each `IdentifyLayerResult` in the results, features are counted.
     * Note: there is one identify result per layer with matching features; if the feature count is 0, that means a sublayer contains the matching features.